TheEmptynessProject/Discord-Bot/README.md

   - `Test`: Placeholder for testing commands.

 ## quantum.byte Bot
-A multi-purpose bot with features for unboxing games, music, and more.
+Features for unboxing games, music, and more.
 Here are some of its capabilities:

 ### Key Features:
 - **Unboxing Game**: MongoDB integration for unboxing items, related to CSGO skins.